Skip to main content

 What is a Verbal Reasoning Test and Why Does It Matter?

-Verbal reasoning is the ability to understand, analyse, and draw conclusions from written or symbolic language.
-It goes well beyond vocabulary or spelling — verbal reasoning tests measure how effectively a child can think with words, identify patterns in language, and apply logical rules to linguistic problems.
+Verbal reasoning goes well beyond vocabulary or spelling — it measures how effectively a child can think with words, identify patterns in language, and apply logical rules to linguistic problems.

 Why is verbal reasoning tested in selective school exams?